 We welcome collaborating with you to develop specialized workshops that focus on research in specific disciplines or using specialized resources.
-If you have an idea for a research workshop that would serve multiple courses or multiple sections of courses in your department, please contact LeAnn Garrett (firstname.lastname@example.org).
+If you have an idea for a research workshop that would serve multiple courses or multiple sections of courses in your department, please contact Pauline Swartz (email@example.com).

-The online version of the Finding and Evaluating Articles workshop is offered through Canvas.
+We also offer self-paced online versions of the workshop through Canvas.
+The Finding and Evaluating Articles workshop is ready now.
+The books workshop will be ready by April 6th as it is being revised to reflect the new library system.
 More information about the online workshops is available on the "Online Workshops" tab toward the top of this page.
-The Finding and Evaluating Books workshop will be available online soon.

-Students sign up for the on campus workshops using an online form.
-Instructions on how to sign up for an on campus workshop or tour are provided here.
-For online workshops students use the self-enrollment feature in Canvas.
+Students sign up for the live workshops using an online form.
+For self-paced workshops, students use the self-enrollment feature in Canvas.

-For the online workshops, students will receive an email at the address that they provide when they submit the assignment.
+For the self-paced Canvas workshops, students will receive an email message at the address that they provide when they submit the assignment.
 The online assignment is accessible only if the student has completed the learning modules in the Canvas workshop.
-The assignment uses an embedded SmartSheet which allows students to include their answers in their emailed proof of completion if they select to do so.
+The emailed proof of completion includes the students' answers to their assignment.
+The assignment for the articles workshop asks students to write about their topic, the title and author of an article found in a library database, and a short statement explaining why they selected the article.
+The assignment for the books workshop (being revised and will be available by April 6) is similar but asks students to find a book on their topic in the library catalog.
 If you have questions about proof of completion, please contact Pauline Swartz at firstname.lastname@example.org.

 In addition to the workshops, the Library Department offers credit courses.
-Please contact LeAnn Garrett (email@example.com) if you are interested in linking with a LIBR course.
+Please contact Pauline Swartz (email@example.com) if you are interested in linking with a LIBR course.

 More about Information Competency instruction in higher education from the Association of College and Research Libraries.